 Cruises are usually booked ahead of time, sometimes a year in advance to get the best deals.
 Do check if the kids passport are still valid when you cruise.

-- Cruising with Babies: Request for Baby Food in Advance
+- Request for Baby Food in Advance when cruising with babies

 There’s no Whole Milk on Carnival Cruise.
 They merely served 2% milk or Chocolate Milk on boxes at the buffet.
 Princess has full milk served on a pitcher that is used for coffees at the drinks area.
 Our eldest didn’t want to drink the 2% when we cruised when she was 3.
 Our youngest couldn’t tell the difference when we took her when she was 1.
 Practice at home in advance if they’ll take 2%.